The Residency Program

 Step 1: Design

-We start by designing a custom AI-supported role tailored to a specific responsibility in your work or personal environment.
+We design a custom AI-supported role tailored to a specific responsibility in your work.
 The role is intentionally focused — it handles a defined set of tasks clearly, without trying to do everything.
 You stay in charge of the decisions that matter.

 Step 2: Test and Refine

-Once the role is designed, you start working with it under real conditions.
+You start working with the role under real conditions.
 Your experience shapes how it develops.
-If something isn’t landing the way it should, we adjust it.
-If the role needs to shift direction slightly, we update the design.
+If something isn’t working, we adjust it.
+If the role needs to shift direction, we update the design.
 Nothing is locked in.
 That’s the point.

 Step 3: Decide

 By the end of Residency, you’ll know whether the role is genuinely useful — because you’ve been working with it.
-There’s no guessing.
+No guessing.
 No pressure.
 Just a clear picture of whether it fits.

 The Residency Timeline

-Residency typically lasts up to six months.
-Some roles come together quickly.
+Some roles stabilize quickly.
 Others take more time as their responsibilities become clearer through real use.
-Either way, you’re not on the clock to commit.
+When the role is working well and you’re ready, you have three options:

 Can the Role Change During Residency?